 Robots and Collaborative Robots

 When it comes to manufacturing, collaborative robots already make use of Deep Learning and Machine Vision to operate efficiently and safely.
-IoT technologies with AI on board make equipment capable of avoiding dangerous situations, predicting damage or crashes, providing maintenance tips, and so on.
+IoT technologies with AI onboard make the equipment capable of avoiding dangerous situations, predicting damage or crashes, providing maintenance tips, and so on.

 Neural networks, AI-based image processing, and deep learning technologies enable various agricultural devices.
 Robotic equipment, for example, can even be used to plant cuttings in propagation flats almost autonomously.
 All the robot needs is a “crash course” of a few samples on the conveyer belt; it quickly learns the algorithm and does the planting on his own.